 Etihad Airways’ A380 First Class cabin is the industry’s first-ever single-aisle cabin and there are only nine First Apartments on the plane.
 There are 5 First Apartments on the right side of the cabin (with 2 toilets in the front), while the left side features 4 First Apartments.
 This asymmetry is explained by the fact that the missing 5th First Apartment and lavatories on the left side of the cabin are replaced by The Residence (featuring a private living room, separate en-suite shower room, and a bedroom with a double bed).I have written a full review of my last flight in Etihad First Class Apartment and have taken further pictures on a second trip in Etihad First Class.

-In my humble opinion, for ambience, space, look and style, Etihad is best.
-The Emirates cabin is glitzy and full of golds and bright colours which aren’t to my taste.
-The privacy and space is also better on Etihad.
+In my humble opinion, for ambiance, space, look, and style, Etihad is best.
+The Emirates cabin is glitzy and full of golds and bright colors that aren’t to my taste.
+The privacy and space are also better on Etihad.

 Emirates Vs Etihad First Class Seats – Which Is Best?

-Etihad, have configured their cabin with only two First Class suites per row which is clearly better.
+Etihad, have configured their cabin with only two First Class suites per row which are clearly better.
 See Etihad seat map.
 The very comfortable recliner seat is equipped with in-seat massage and a pneumatic cushion control system.
 The seat has two armrests: one holds the tray table, while the other holds the Apartment and inflight entertainment system controls.
-By pressing a button, you can change the position of both the ottoman, raise or lower of the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
-Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet which holds the noise-cancelling headsets.
+By pressing a button, you can change the position of both the ottoman, raise or lower the window blinds, and control the light settings for a variety of lamps situated within the Apartment.
+Next to the seat, there’s a minibar, stocked with a premium selection of beverages, as well as a cabinet that holds the noise-canceling headsets.

-Clearly, two suites per row is much better than four so once again Etihad wins for the best First Class seat.
+Clearly, two suites per row are much better than four so once again Etihad wins for the best First Class seat.

 Emirates Vs Etihad First Class Bed – Which Is Best?